 Unconsciousness - first aid

 Unconsciousness is when a person is unable to respond to people and activities.
-Often, this is called a coma or being in a comatose state.
+Doctors often call this a coma or being in a comatose state.

 Other changes in awareness can occur without becoming unconscious.
-Medically, these are called "altered mental status" or "changed mental status."
+These are called altered mental status or changed mental status.
 They include sudden confusion, disorientation, or stupor.

 Unconsciousness or any other sudden change in mental status must be treated as a medical emergency.

 Loss of consciousness - first aid; Coma - first aid; Mental status change; Altered mental status